 NOTE: You must complete a compulsory pre-training review before attending class

-- You must complete a compulsory pre-training review before attending class.
+- You must complete a compulsory pre-training review and language, literacy and numeracy quiz (PTR/LLN) before attending class.

 - You must have a Unique Student Identifier number to enrol